openoms/lightning-node-management/RestoreLNDonchainFundsInElectrum.md

 Requires:
 * LND 24 words seed (+ passphrase if used)
-* useful to know the funedd addresses
+* useful to know the funded addresses
-* use a dedicated, secure operating system eg. Tails
+* use a dedicated, secure operating system eg. [Tails](https://tails.boum.org/)
-* save online pages to disk and open in a new browser window:
+* save online pages to disk and open in a new browser window

 ### Open https://guggero.github.io/cryptography-toolkit/#!/aezeed